alexandertsema/MosaiqueJs/README.md

 ## Overview

-This projects is just for fun (:
+This project is just for fun (:

 ## Tech stack